telerik/kendo-vscode-extensions/docs/getting-started-developers.md

 ```

 Open `src/extension` using `VSCode` and press `F5` to run the extension.
 Use `Ctrl+Shift+P` to open VSCode's extension
 launcher.
-Select `Kendo Template Wizard: Launch` and press `Enter` to launch the extension
+Select `Kendo UI Template Wizard: Launch` and press `Enter` to launch the extension

 ## Developing the Client